Applied’s strategy reimagined the wayfinding experience in order to increase visitor confidence to explore The Met’s hidden treasures.

 50% of visitors pick up the new printed map.

-Maps and information are available in eleven languages.
+Maps and information is available in eleven languages.

 Visitor flow modelling